jbush001/NyuziProcessor/software/apps/sceneview/README.md

 http://graphics.cs.williams.edu/data/meshes.xml

 To view other models, extract the data files to a new directory.
-Change MODEL_FILE in the Makefile to point at the OBJ file for the new model.
+To point to the new object file, run cmake from the root directory with the following flag:

+    cmake -DSCENEVIEW_OBJ_FILE=/new/path/to/obj

 Delete `resource.bin` and type `make run` again.
 You may need to change the modelViewMatrix in viewobj.cpp to put the camera in the right place.
 The first parameter is the position of the camera.
 The second is a point in